chdepz/Brands-Animation/README.md

-Built with HTML%,CSS3 and Javascript
+Built with HTML%,CSS3 and Javascript.
- Commercial use
- Modification
- Distribution
- Private use